sentry-demos/kubernetes/README.md

 It decides for you what is an Event or not, but you could amplify the logic with your own by updating `sentry-python.py` and DIY re-making your own image/k8pod.
 This way, you can decide what constitutes an 'error' or *anything you want to be notified about on Sentry.io*.
 The source code is here [getsentry/sentry-kubernetes/sentry-kubernetes.py](https://github.com/getsentry/sentry-kubernetes/blob/master/sentry-kubernetes.py)

 #### NOTES ON K8S PODS TALKING TO EACH OTHER
-Some commands need to be run for `serviceaccounts` and `clusterroles`, or else the sentry-kubernetes POD will be denied access to reading from the Kubernetes cluster Stream.
-It's a permissions problem.
+Some commands need to be run for `serviceaccounts` and `clusterroles`, or else the sentry-kubernetes POD will lack permission to reading from the Kubernetes cluster Stream and the stream will be full of Forbidden403's.

 #### THE POWER OF SENTRY'S CAPTURE MESSAGE :)